putridparrot/PutridParrot.Fractions/README.md

 Includes comparison operators, mathematical operations, can be cast to a decimal point number.

-_Note: Will update to use .NET 7's INumber interface when that's release._
+_Note: Will update to use .NET 7's INumber interface when that's released._

 ## Usage

 Install the latest package from nuget, for example by running

 ```
-dotnet add package PutridParrot.Fractions --version 1.0.0-alpha
+dotnet add package PutridParrot.Fractions --version 1.0.1-alpha
 ```

 In usages we simply use something like the following